 There are two types of brevets on the American randonneuring calendar.
 They are essentially the same type of event, with the same time limits and regulations, but there are some differences too.
 The most common are the ACP-sanctioned brevets and they make up the vast bulk of the events on the RUSA calendar.
 These are run under the auspices of the Audax Club Parisien (ACP) and follow the same rules and regulations in all 25 nations of the Randonneurs Mondiaux.
 (The ACP-sanctioned events are often called BRM events owing to their global scope.)
 The standard ACP/BRM brevet distances are 200, 300, 400, 600, and 1000-kilometers.
 These events are scheduled on the international calendar during October before the next year.
 They are the only brevets that count toward ACP awards like the Randonneur-5000 and Super Randonneur medal, and ACP brevets held in the US also count for all RUSA awards.
 These events are the only brevets that can be used for qualifying to enter Paris-Brest-Paris.
 An ACP/BRM brevet ridden anywhere around the world counts towards these things, no matter the nationality of the rider.
 Perhaps the main drawback to organizing only ACP/BRM events is that the dates must be chosen by October 1st of the preceding year and this calendar is fixed.
 Rescheduling is impossible (except for unforeseen safety issues), as is adding new events once the cycling season has begun.
 The first ACP free-pace 200k brevet was run on September 11, 1921 and records have been kept since then listing all the riders who have completed these types of events.
 A numbered certificate is issued to each rider who successfully finishes a brevet and this is proof they are indeed a hardy long-distance cyclist.

 Along with the ACP/BRM brevets, RUSA also sanctions its own brevets.
 They are very much the same type of event, but there are also some key differences to take note of too.
 First, they do not count toward any ACP awards, nor PBP qualifying.
-On the other hand, they can be scheduled much closer to the actual event date, within 5 weeks beforehand.
+On the other hand, they can be scheduled much closer to the actual event date, up to 3 days beforehand.
 Another difference is that they can be of any distance from 200k upwards, such as 250 or 500-kilometers, while the ACP/BRM brevets must always be the standard distances listed above.
 Having greater distance flexibility, the RUSA brevets are useful when other factors make the familiar ACP/BRM distances unacceptable.
 The RUSA brevets also count for qualifying for all American 1200k events, and may be acceptable as qualifiers for other long events around the world (except PBP).
 However, you should check with that ride organizer for a final determination of whether the RUSA brevet will qualify you for their event.
 RUSA brevets also count toward all RUSA awards.

 In addition to the brevets described above, RUSA also sanctions shorter brevets than the time-honored 200k distance called populaires.
 These may be any distance from 100-199 kilometers.
-For more information, your RUSA handbook will be helpful in understanding the various types of events on the American and international calendars.
+For more information, the RUSA handbook will be helpful in understanding the various types of events on the American and international calendars.